-She continued to hold out the Other Than’s cloak and nodded her head.
+She continued to hold out the Other Than’s cloak and nodded.
 I nodded in return and raised my scythe, steeling myself as I brought it down, taking off her head.
-Her lifeless body fell and her true self exited it.
-Her brilliant white golden form floated inches above the floor and I raised my scythe again to deal her the blow that would send her hither when a tentacle shot through and out the goddess’ chest.
+Her lifeless body fell, and her true self exited it.
+Her brilliant white golden form floated inches above the floor, and I raised my scythe again to deal her the blow that would send her on.
+A tentacle shot through and out of the goddess’ chest.

-Everything froze at that moment, my heart dropped and my arms lowered as she hung suspended by a sickly looking tentacle.
+Everything froze at that moment.
+My heart dropped, and my arms lowered as she hung suspended by the sickly looking appendage.
 She gave me one final, mournful look with those sea-green eyes and sparked out of existence.
 The smell of ozone hung heavy in the air as the last white and gold sparks faded from view.

 “Got you, you bitch!”
 Emma growled.

-I literally flew.
-I flapped my wings and flew through the rest of the house, to and out the front door while the tentacles chased me, breaking up the house as they went.
+I flapped my wings and literally flew through the rest of the house and out the front door.
+The tentacles chased me, breaking up the house as they went.
 I swept down and grabbed my backpack off the front porch.
-I was taking my stuff with me, damn it!
+I was taking my stuff with me damn it!
 I landed several feet from the house, and I watched it warily while I secured my pack to my back and tucked the Other Than’s scythe away in my purple sack.

 The house exploded.

 Glass, wood, and other various items rained down all around me.
 I closed my wings around myself to shelter my body from most of the damage inflicted by the debris shower.
-When I opened my wings, I saw it and let out a small cry.
+When I opened them, I saw it and let out a small cry.

-Where the house used to be, a black amorphous being sprouted, its sickening form reaching towards the heavens.
+Where the house used to be, a black amorphous being sprouted.
+Its sickening form reached towards the heavens.
 It had thousands upon thousands of soul screaming tentacles that writhed and danced around it.
-The Lovecraftian horror wore the demon child Emma’s face, with hollow black eyes and cannibalistic sharp teeth.
-The sky above its head had turned the sickly blackish-green color of putrefaction.
+The Lovecraftian horror wore the demon child Emma’s face, with hollow black eyes and sharp cannibalistic teeth.
+The sky above its head had turned the sickly blackish-green color of putrification.

 “Oh crap,” I muttered as its eyes fell upon me.

-One of her massive tentacles came crashing down, and if my paralysis hadn’t broken at that moment, I would not be here to tell you this tale.
-I dodged and rolled out of its way and it made impact with the ground, causing it to shake and crack.
+One of her massive tentacles came crashing down.
+And if my paralysis hadn’t broken at that moment, I would not be here to tell you this tale.
+I dodged and rolled out of its way.
+It made impact with the ground, causing it to shake and crack.
 I reached out my will and puffed those poor souls out.
-The tentacle blew up in white smoke and the Emma beast howled, the sound echoing in the barren landscape.
+The tentacle blew up in white smoke, and the Emma beast howled.
+The sound echoed in the barren landscape.

 I took flight, dodging and evading the tentacles the best I could.
-One sucker-punched me in the gut and the one above it smacked into my back, slamming me to the ground.
-Thankfully, adrenaline prevented me from staying still too long, and as I crawled away the tentacle that took me down slammed the ground again, leaving a crater where I would have been.
-With a grunt of effort, I sliced through the appendage as it came at me again and with a squeeze, I puffed those trapped souls out.
+One sucker-punched me in the gut, and the one above it smacked into my back, slamming me to the ground.
+Thankfully, adrenaline prevented me from staying still too long.
+As I crawled away, the tentacle that took me down pounded the ground again, leaving a crater where I would have been.
+With a grunt of effort, I sliced through the appendage as it came at me again.
+With a squeeze, I puffed those trapped souls out.

-Black ichor ran from my nose and mouth as well as from another gash on my forehead.
+Black ichor ran from my nose, mouth, and another gash on my forehead.
 I staggered and ran away, unable to clear my head enough for flight.
 I barely dodged two of the appendages as they came from either direction to grab me.
-I dropped and rolled, letting my scythe go, and with the use of both hands, I puffed the souls out of each tentacle.
+I dropped and rolled, letting my scythe go.
+With the use of both hands, I puffed the souls out of each tentacle.

 I lay there on my back, bleeding and panting from exhaustion.
-Wiping these souls out en masse was taking a toll on my body and I was growing weak.
-I watched the tentacles rise above, meaning to bear down on me and smash me into oblivion.
+Wiping these souls out en masse took a toll on my body, and I was growing weak.
+I watched the tentacles rise above, meaning to bear down and smash me into oblivion.
 I closed my eyes and awaited my fate.

-Then Emma roared.
-I sat up to look and it was Moxie, in her true form, darting and weaving around Emma’s head.
+The blow didn’t come, and the beast roared.
+I sat up to look.
+Moxie, in her true form, was darting and weaving around Emma’s head.
 She looked like a pixie from Tartarus from this distance.
 Emma swung her tentacles wildly in a vain effort to strike her, but Moxie was too quick and dodged them easily.
-A cloud of black smoke billowed from behind Emma’s head.
+A cloud of black smoke billowed from behind the creature.

 No time to figure out what that was, other than my opportunity to escape.
-I grabbed my scythe and willed it to take me anywhere, somewhere; the blade lit with its majestic colors and I sliced open a rift, jumping through it.
+I grabbed my scythe and willed it to take me anywhere, somewhere.
+The blade lit with its majestic colors.
+I sliced open a rift and jumped through it.